Clara112/InfluentialPollutant/README.md

 # Model-Selection
-The main goal of this project is to pick the best model according to forward, backward, stepwise selection and LASSO from a large dataset (n = 864) using R.
+The main goal of this project is to pick the best model according to forward, backward, stepwise selection and LASSO from a large dataset (n = 864).
+Afterwards from this model, the most influential pollutant is chosen.

 pollutants.csv is the dataset.